grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 }
 ```

-Now lets make these changes in `fn update`:
+Now let's make these changes in `fn update`:
 ```rust
 #[no_mangle]
 unsafe fn update() {